pepstock-org/Charba/readme.md

  * add new `DatasetRangeClearSelectionEvent` event for `DatasetsItemsSelector` plugin in to order to notify when a clear action has been performed on chart.
    * remove `fireEventOnClearSelection` properties has been removed from DatasetsItemsSelectorOptions class because an clear selection event will fire only if there is a event handler.
  * import **Datalabels plugin** from a [pepstock-org/chartjs-plugin-datalabels](https://github.com/pepstock-org/chartjs-plugin-datalabels) fork where the plugin has been changed in order to work with CHART.JS 3.
 This is a temporary solution waiting for the upgrade of the original plugin by the community.
- * implement **INTL NUmberFormat** of [ECMAScript Internationalization API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat).
+ * implement **INTL NumberFormat** of [ECMAScript Internationalization API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat).
    * implement `CLocale` class to manage locale objects.

 ### Development